Letterpress Design with a Slight Bevel

 Make certain everything is not inside out.

-Use Edit Mesh->Delete Edge/Vertex to remove extra edges and verticies.
+Use Edit Mesh->Delete Edge/Vertex to remove extra edges and vertices.

 Illustrator files can also be brought in to use with Bevel